 06 of 06

-For smaller scale villages like this quarter scale log cabin in a teacup scene, you can easily make ice covered trees using artist's mediums and sections of dried weeds.
-Micro beads were used to give this 'tree' the effect of berries.
+Icy branches can add just the touch you want to a winter scene.
+These work well for smaller scale villages, like a quarter scale log cabin in a teacup scene.
+You can easily make ice-covered trees using artist's medium and sections of dried weeds.
+Microbeads can use to give a tree the effect of having berries.